Skip to main content

 2. Captures the task in the observe phase

-3. Runs your adapter in the act phase
+3. Runs the target in the act phase

 4. Records the result in the reflect phase